Information for Faculty & Staff

 UDL presentations from the Teaching With Technology Workshop on May 11, 2016: Accessible Media & Digital Content and Universal Design for Learning

 Faculty Support through SAS and the CTL

-The Center for Teaching and Learning (CTL) conducts regular faculty workshops on a variety of topics, including classroom technology and best practices for accessible (universal) course design.
+The Center for Teaching & Learning (CTL) conducts regular faculty workshops on a variety of topics, including classroom technology and best practices for accessible (universal) course design.

 The Office of Student Access Services (SAS) provides resources and assistance to faculty in working with students with disabilities.
-Also, see the Faculty Procedures Guide, Information about the Faculty Contact Sheet, and Faculty Forms sections of this website.
+Frequently asked questions are addressed in the Faculty Procedures Guide found on the SAS website.